 Sivogah Trail is a 3.7 mile moderately trafficked out and back trail located near Sandy, Utah that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 This was an OK trail.
 It's relatively low elevation, but rises above Corner Canyon so you can see the Salt Lake valley and Utah County.
 I took the trail to where it ends on the app, but the trail keeps going past that point.